alexrudall/ruby-openai/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Versions**
+- ruby-openai:
+- Ruby:
+- Faraday:

+**Security note**
+If this report may involve exposure of tokens, request data, response data, files, or logs, please stop and use GitHub private vulnerability reporting instead of opening a public issue.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.